COMP0016-Team6/user-manual/docs/clinicians.md

 ## Register

 On the `register` page, select your user role as Clinician.
 And then input your basic information: email, password, name one by one.

-If you miss anyone of them, there will be a warning message: `Missing Credentials!`
+All fields required.

 ![Clinicians Register](img/clinicians/register.png)

-Once you have finished inputing your personal information, click on `Submit` to submit the registration form.
+Click on `Submit` button to submit the registration form.
 After that, the web app will give you a token to allow you to log in directly.

 ## Login